+e.
 Carryforward losses for tax purposes and other temporary differences:

-Carryforward net operating tax losses and capital losses of the Group amounts to approximately NIS 94,945 thousand as of December 31, 2020.
+Carryforward net operating tax losses and capital losses of the Group amounts to approximately NIS 85,483 thousand as of December 31, 2021.
 The majority of the Group's carryforward losses result from Israeli companies, therefore, the utilization period of these losses is unlimited.

-Deferred tax assets relating to carryforward of operating losses of approximately NIS 32,792 thousands were not recognized because their utilization in the foreseeable future is not probable.
+Deferred tax assets relating to carry forward of operating losses of approximately NIS 19,838 thousand were not recognized because their utilization in the foreseeable future is not probable.